 - Negotiate pay for deletes with any accounts in collections

-There are several websites out there that allow you to search available homes, Trulia and Zillow just to name a few.
-You can view some of the top rated real estate websites on Consumer Affairs has ranked the top real estate websites.
+There are several websites out there that allow you to search for available homes, Trulia and Zillow, to name a few.
+You can view some of the top-rated real estate websites on Consumer Affairs has ranked the top real estate websites.